KazNeri/cpufreq2/README.md

 2. Real-time floating window: Supports displaying CPU usage and frequency in real time via a floating window that can be positioned anywhere on the screen.

 **Known Issues**
-Under high CPU load scenarios, idle time approaches zero, which may cause the tool to incorrectly interpret the CPU as idle.能被误判为空载。
+Under high CPU load scenarios, idle time approaches zero, which may cause the tool to incorrectly interpret the CPU as idle.